 My professional expertise encompasses design, modeling and experimentation of energy efficient systems and allied enabling technologies.
 These include heating, ventilation, air conditioning, heat recovery (HVAC) technologies, heat transfer enabling technologies (heat pipes, heat and mass exchangers), small scale heat and power generation systems.
 I have also extensive experience in the use of various computer tools / software packages such as Matlab and Simulink, Flow3D, FluidFlow, Fluent and EnergyPro for technical and economic feasibility assessment of low carbon technologies.

-My research interests are centred on energy efficient and sustainable technologies with a focus on application in the built environment.
+My primary research focuses on energy-efficient and sustainable technologies, particularly their application in the built environment.